 So we see that the purgatorial fires of Gehenna spoken of by the Rabbis and also the Early Church Fathers, was not seen by them to be the transitional place of torments for the elect before entering heaven, but rather the place where all who have not yet attained unto that holiness, without which no one shall see the Lord, are finally purified before being finally restored.

 There is, however, a sense in which all believers will have to pass through a purging or purgatorial fire.
-Jesus said - speaking to His disciples, that “everyone shall be salted with fire.”
-(Mark 9:49) Therefore not even His disciples are exempt from the purifying fires.
+Jesus said - speaking to His disciples, that “everyone shall be salted in fire.”
+(Mark 9:49).
+Therefore, not even His disciples are exempt from the purifying fires.
 The Apostol Paul also speaks of a fire through which believers must pass: